nv1t/monkeyswithtypewriters/README.md

   ```

   It should be pretty self explanatory :)
-  The only weired feature is `-H` or `--human` with delays the output and types 1 character every 300ms (roughly).
-It tries to randomize the delay a little bit.
+  The only weired feature is `-H` or `--human` which delays the output and types 1 character every 300ms (roughly).
+It tries to randomize the delay between 200ms and 400ms.

 ## Known Bugs
-* It doesn't detect if the IDE you are trying to autotype in is doing some fancy auto completion...it will completly break
+* It doesn't detect if the IDE, you are trying to autotype in, is doing some fancy auto completion stuff...it will completely break